- Prop65 is a warning required in California on products with potential contaminants that could harm consumers

 - those that are introduced later in drying, processing, or manufacturing

 Prop 65 applies to chemicals identified by the State of California as carcinogens and reproductive toxins.
-Although there may be debates about which chemicals actually do cause cancer, birth defects, or reproductive harm, Prop 65 requires the State of California to publish a list of these chemicals.
-When Prop 65 went into effect in 1987, there were about 30 chemicals on the list, but by 2011, the list had grown to well over 800 different chemicals.
-Obviously, no natural product manufacturer can afford to routinely test for more than even a few of these chemicals.
+Although there may be debates about which chemicals do cause cancer, congenital disabilities, or reproductive harm, Prop 65 requires the State of California to publish a list of these chemicals.
+When Prop 65 went into effect in 1987, there were about 30 chemicals on the list.
+By 2011, the list had grown to over 800 different chemicals.
+As a result, no natural product manufacturer can afford to test for more than a few of these chemicals routinely.

-Prop 65 doesn't set limits on how much of any listed chemical a specific product can contain, but it does set a "safe harbor" exposure level below which no warning is required.
-That "safe harbor" is often about 1,000 times lower than the normal "safe exposure" amounts found in other regulations, and for many chemicals, that "safe harbor" level is so low that it can't be reliably achieved in practice.
+Prop 65 doesn't limit how much of any listed chemical a specific product can contain, but it does set a "safe harbor" exposure level below which no warning is required.
+Unfortunately, that "safe harbor" is often about 1,000 times lower than "safe exposure" amounts in other regulations.

 Even where Federal and International safety standards are clearly met, if there's any likelihood that lead (or any of the other 800+ compounds on California's list) might exceed California's "safe harbor" levels, then displaying a Prop 65 warning label is the only way to avoid expensive lawsuits.

-Prop 65 actions can be brought by the California Attorney General or certain other public entities, or by anyone who chooses to bring suit "in the public interest."
-Any plaintiff, including the State of California, who prevails in a lawsuit or that settles one, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
-Over the years, a number of bounty hunters and professional plaintiffs have brought Prop 65 lawsuits, the vast majority of which have been settled.
-In 2010, private plaintiffs settled 187 lawsuits for amounts totaling nearly $14 million.
-One Prop 65 plaintiff filed hundreds of such suits against dietary supplement manufacturers in 2009-2010.
+Prop 65 actions can be brought by the California Attorney General, certain public entities, or anyone who chooses to bring suit "in the public interest."
+Any plaintiff who wins or settles a lawsuit, including the State of California, is entitled to 25% of any civil penalties paid by the Prop 65 defendant.
+This has turned suing companies into something of a cash-cow industry.
+In 2010, private plaintiffs settled 187 lawsuits for nearly $14 million.
+One Prop 65 plaintiff filed hundreds of lawsuits against dietary supplement manufacturers in 2009-2010.
 Most were settled for significant sums, which could then be used to finance more demands and lawsuits.

 Prop 65 puts almost all of the burden of proof on manufacturers.
 Instead of requiring a plaintiff to show that the warning is required, the manufacturer is required to show that the warning is NOT required.
-In addition, the law requires the business to prove that any listed chemical in the product is "naturally occurring," meaning that it may not be man-made in origin, even if the process that got it into the plant is as natural as rain and plant transpiration.
-For the lead in soil, this burden is impossible to meet - most lead in herbs is of man-made origin, even when deposited by rain in the pristine forest lands where wild-crafted herbs are grown.
-Under Prop 65, farmers (and manufacturers of herbal products) are responsible for man-made pollutants in the water, soil, or air, no matter who originally caused them.
+In addition, the law requires the business to prove that any listed chemical in the product is "naturally occurring."
+But most lead in herbs is of manufactured origin, even when deposited by rain in the pristine forest lands where wild-crafted herbs are grown.
+Under Prop 65, farmers (and manufacturers of herbal products) are held responsible for water, soil, and air pollutants.

-If you live in California, tell your legislators that Prop 65 is NOT working.
+Tell your legislators that Prop 65 is NOT working if you live in California.
 Even the California Supreme Court has acknowledged that Prop 65 has resulted in a forest of meaningless warnings that give no practical guidance for consumers.
-It makes lucrative work for lawyers, provides a way to publicly "spank" unpopular companies or industries, and subjects innocent manufacturers to an unfair, yet legal, shakedown with costs that are ultimately passed on to consumers.
+Instead, it makes lucrative work for lawyers and subjects innocent manufacturers to an unfair, yet legal, shakedown with costs that are ultimately passed on to consumers.

 If you live outside California, write your representatives in Congress.
-Tell them that California has no right to interfere with your supplements, that they're already extensively regulated by the FDA, and that where supplements and drugs are concerned, Prop 65 should be pre-empted by Federal Law.
+Tell them that your supplements are already extensively regulated by the FDA and that where supplements and drugs are concerned, Prop 65 should be pre-empted by Federal Law.